Custom camera implementation in Unity —— External frame data source

 Physical camera parameters

-It is necessary to ensure that the correct physical camera parameters can be obtained when FrameSource.CameraFrameStarted is true. - FrameSource.CameraFrameStarted:
+Ensure correct physical camera parameters can be obtained when FrameSource.CameraFrameStarted is true. - FrameSource.CameraFrameStarted:

-Whether the camera frame has started input
+Whether camera frame input has started

 - FrameSourceCamera.CameraType: